 If the success stories from these other departments and cities have you interested in making your city smart, you’re not alone.

 At AssetWorks, we know that industry-leading technology and organizational innovation are necessary for success in a rapidly changing society.
 Our Enterprise Asset Management (EAM) software comes equipped with the tools you need to start making real change in your city.
 EAM includes complete asset life-cycle management, with budgeting, acquisition, capital improvement, campaigns and disposal management.
-Importantly, EAM comes with a 311-style citizen engagement mobile app, calendar functionalities, Esri GIS integration and more!
+Importantly, EAM comes with calendar functionalities, Esri GIS integration and more!